Why boat maintenance matters in Optimist sailing?

 At the last ranking regatta, I took the chance to snap a few photos to show what I mean.
 As a heads-up, I don’t know whose boat I photographed, and it’s not important here.

-It’s also worth mentioning that limescale primarily builds up because equipment is stored wet after use.
+It’s also worth mentioning that limescale primarily builds up when equipment is stored wet after use.
 Often, boats are stored upside down on the shore so that water drains out without needing to be sponged.
 Unfortunately, this can lead to striped limescale deposits along the paths where water flows down the sides of the upside-down boat.

 P.S.